 This is the type of bow that beginners learn to shoot with, and the most popular type of bow generally.
 So named because the tips of the limbs curve forwards.

-This is the thread which is wound round the string to make the end loops and the centre section where the arrow fits.
+Thread which is wound round the string to make the end loops and the centre section where the arrow fits.
+Serving helps to turn the multiple strands of a string (typically from ten to twenty individual strands) into a single cord.

 The main part of the arrow - usually a tube of aluminium, carbon-fibre, (or a mixture,) or of wood.